 Again you use

 matplotlib to visualize the data.
-It’s good for a quick visualization of what you’re working with, but you might have to consider something a little bit more fancy if you’re working on making this part of your data science portfolio.
+It’s useful for a quick visualization of what you’re working with, but you might have to consider something a little bit fancier if you’re working on making this part of your data science portfolio.

 Also note that the last call to show the plot (